jule64/TripleDraw/README.md

 ### Charting

-The `--plot` option takes snapshots of the simulation at various stages of the computation and renders these values in a time series chart.
-This is interesting to see how the simulation converges to its final result.
+The `--plot` option displays a chart of the simulation once the simulation completes.
+I works by taking snapshots of the simulation at various stages of the computation and renders these values in a time series chart.

-The black lines show the simulation values for each worker process and the red line shows the consolidated values.
-The last data point on the red line is the simulation result and its value is printed in red in the chart.
+A typical simulation chart will show worker level simulation in black while the consolidated results of those simulations are shown in red.
+The final simulation result is the last data point on the red line and is displayed in red too.

+Charts are interesting to see how the simulation converges to its final result.

-**Odds of drawing to 9 Low after 3 draws:**
+**Odds of drawing to 9 Low after 3 draws**
+This is a typical example of how a simulation chart looks like:

 ![9low3draws](./img/9low_after_3draws.png)